On 2-representation infinite algebras arising from dimer models: Derived equivalences of -representation infinite algebras

 We note that $\mu_{k}\left(\mu_k(Q, W_Q)\right)$ is right equivalent to $(Q, W_Q)$ (see \cite[Theorem~5.7]{DWZ}).
 We say that two dimer models are \emph{mutation equivalent} if the associated QPs are transformed into each other by repeating the mutations.

 On the other hand, this mutation can be stated in terms of dimer models.
-To define the mutation of dimer models, we use the operation called \emph{spider move} (see e.g., \cite{GK,Boc_ABC}), which is the operation shown in Figure~\ref{fig_spider} and this is an inverse operation.
+To define the mutation of dimer models, we use the operation called \emph{spider move} (see e.g., \cite{GK,Boc_ABC}), which is the operation shown in Figure~\ref{fig_spider}.
+Note that this operation is an involution.

 \begin{definition} Let $\Gamma$ be a dimer model.
 We pick a quadrangle face $k\in\Gamma_2$.
 Then, the \emph{mutation of a dimer model at $k$}, denoted by $\mu_k(\Gamma)$, is the operation consisting of the following procedures: \begin{enumerate}[(1)] \item We consider two black nodes appearing on the boundary of $k$.
-If there exists black nodes that are not $3$-valent, we apply the split moves to those nodes and make them $3$-valent. \item Then, we apply the spider move to $k$ (see Figure~\ref{fig_spider}). \item If the resulting dimer model contains $2$-valent nodes, we remove them by applying the join moves. \end{enumerate} \end{definition}
+If there exist black nodes that are not $3$-valent, we apply the split moves to those nodes and make them $3$-valent. \item Then, we apply the spider move to $k$ (see Figure~\ref{fig_spider}). \item If the resulting dimer model contains $2$-valent nodes, we remove them by applying the join moves. \end{enumerate} \end{definition}

 We easily check that the mutated dimer model $\mu_k(\Gamma)$ coincides with the one obtained as the dual of the mutated QP $\mu_k(Q,W_Q)$ in Definition~\ref{def_mut_QP}.
 Furthermore, this mutation preserves the consistency condition and the associated PM polygon.